When Will Uranium Prices Go Up? (Updated 2023)

 Analysts with a bullish lean believe the uranium market cycle has reached its bottom and that a break to the upside for uranium prices is supported by positive supply and demand fundamentals.

-Huge cuts to global uranium production have come from Kazakhstan, ranked as the world's largest uranium-producing country.
-Responsible for 43 percent of global uranium production, the Central Asian nation began reducing its annual production levels in 2018 and plans to continue "flexing down" its uranium output through 2022.
+Huge cuts to global uranium production have come from Kazakhstan, the world's largest uranium-producing country.
+Responsible for 41 percent of global uranium production, the Central Asian nation began reducing its annual production levels in 2018 and plans to continue "flexing down" its uranium output through 2022.

-Canada, Australia, Niger and Namibia are also among the world's biggest uranium producers.
-In Canada, Cameco shuttered the Saskatchewan-based McArthur River mine in 2018 and temporarily closed Cigar Lake — the world's top uranium mine — in response to the coronavirus pandemic.
+Australia, Namibia, Canada and Uzbekistan are also among the world's biggest uranium producers.
+In Canada, Cameco shuttered the Saskatchewan-based McArthur River mine in 2018 and temporarily closed Cigar Lake — the world's top uranium mine — in response to the COVID-19 pandemic.

 So when can investors expect to see uranium prices go up?
-And when will the spot price for the metal once again move past the key US$50 level?
+And when will the spot price for the metal once again move above — and stay above — the key US$50 to US$60 level?